MarioPossamato/dougbowser/README.md

 ## Who gets credit for this?
 - Mario Possamato for dougbowser
-- SimonTime, Blawar and 0Liam for course documentation
+- SimonTime, Blawar, RedDuckss, and 0Liam for course documentation
-- Comex for helping with the utf-16 decoding/encoding
+- Kinnay for his decryptor and for his NintendoClients repository